yugjain1995/AlgoToolbox/MatrixOps/README.md

 6) To run test
-    ./test -r "number of rows" -c "number of columns" -k "number of cols of 1st mat and rows of 2nd mat" Eg- ./test -r "2" -c "2" -k "3"
+    ./test -r "number of rows" -c "number of columns" -k "number of cols of 1st mat and rows of 2nd mat"

+Eg- ./test -r "2" -c "2" -k "3"

-This implies multiply a 2*3 matrix with 3*2 ,=matrix to give 2*2 matrix
+This implies multiply a 2 * 3 matrix with 3 * 2 matrix to give 2 * 2 matrix

 7) To run example
     ./example